Hak Ja Han: International Association of Parliamentarians for Peace

 Hak Ja Han founded the International Association of Parliamentarians for Peace (IAPP) with the aim of gathering parliamentarians from all over the world, who, together with representatives of religious organizations and the civil sector, should work to build peace in the world and solve local, national and global problems.

 Sunhak Peace Prize

 The Sunhak Peace Prize was proposed by Hak Ja Han months after her husband's death.
 The name of the prize is derived from both their names.

-2025 arrest
+2025 bribery charges

 On September 23, 2025, following a Seoul court hearing, Han Hak-ja was arrested on bribery charges alleging she had given two Chanel bags and a diamond necklace, together worth 80 million won ($57,900; £42,500) to former South Korea first lady Kim Keon Hee.
+According to Reuters, "Han denied all charges, arguing that any contacts with politicians or provision of money and gifts were the unauthorized actions of a former Unification Church official, driven by his personal political ambitions."

+Prosecutors sought a 13-year sentence, which would have amounted to a life sentence.
+However, on August 31, 2026 she was given a two-year sentence.